Donda 2: Songs

-Songs added for streaming re-release

-The 2025 streaming release of Donda 2 adds seven songs that were previously unreleased.
-"Jesse", "Mr. Miyagi" featuring Playboi Carti and Future, "530" (which was later included on Vultures 2, West's second collaborative album with Ty Dolla Sign as ¥$), "City of Chi", "Burn Everything" featuring Sean Leon, and "Maintenance" featuring Future.
-The streaming release removed "Selfish" due to XXXTentacion's feature not being cleared by his estate.

-Scrapped songs

-Songs that were made for Donda 2 then later scrapped include "Wait 4 U", "Survived" featuring Ty Dolla $ign, "Stop Looking For This", "Nebraska", "For The Children", "Closed for Business" and "Beautiful Life".

-Re-releases on other albums

-Various songs from the 2022 version would later be re-worked and re-appear on other albums.
-Its first song, "True Love" was released as a single for Look at Me: The Album (2022) by XXXTentacion, "City of Gods" was released on B.I.B.L.E.
-(2022) by Fivio Foreign, and "Eazy" was released on Drillmatic – Heart vs. Mind (2022) by The Game.
-"Sci-Fi", retitled to "Oxygen" was released as a track on In Loving Memory (2023) by Sean Leon.
-The song "Keep It Burnin", which was removed quickly from the Stem Player, would release on Future's album I Never Liked You.
-"530" was featured on Vultures 2 (2024).

 Promotion and release

 Donda 2 was initially released exclusively on the Stem Player (pictured) in 2022.

 On January 15, 2022, "Eazy" was made available as a Spotify exclusive, one day before it was released as the first single from Donda 2.
 The song entered the US Billboard Hot 100 at number 49, alongside peaking at number 32 on the UK Singles Chart.
 A music video for "Eazy" was released on March 3, 2022, featuring West kidnapping a clay-version of Pete Davidson that he goes on to bury.
 On February 11, "City of Gods" was released as the second single from the album.
 The song charted at number 46 on the Hot 100, while it reached number 58 on the UK Singles Chart.
 On May 27, 2022, the song "True Love" was officially released on streaming services.
 It was also included on XXXTentacion's "Look At Me: The Album".
 The song peaked on the Billboard Hot 100 upon its debut at number 22, and on the Hot Hip-Hop/R&B chart at number 5.
 On March 8, 2022, alongside an update to the Stem Player website that allowed users who had purchased the Stem Player to stream songs from Donda 2 without having to connect their Stem Player devices to their computers (thereby allowing music to be streamed from the site like a traditional music streaming service), the songs "Pablo" and "Security" were made available to stream for all (even those without a Stem Player), likely as additional singles for Donda 2, with these versions having updated mixes.